nolmoonen/ray-tracer/README.md

 #### Examples
 ![whitted](images/whitted.png)

-The above image contains three spheres having properties, from left to right: partially reflective, partially refractive, fully transparent.
+The above image contains three spheres having the properties, from left to right: partially reflective, partially refractive, fully transparent.
 The reflective and refractive spheres reflect and refract a constant fraction of light, the transparent sphere uses the Fresnel equation to determine the reflective and refractive fractions.